siyryu/Awesome-Waitlist/README.md

 - [OpenSea](https://opensea.io/waitlist) - A new OpenSea is coming.
 December 2024.
 - [Anime.com](https://www.anime.com/) - A new way to anime.
 Developed by Azuki in partnership with Aniplex of America and Arbitrum Foundation, bringing web3 innovation to anime content, gaming, and collectibles.
 Features community-driven development and blockchain integration.
 - [.sonic domain](https://get.unstoppabledomains.com/sonic-waitlist/) - Unstoppable Domains has partnered with Sonic Labs to offer .sonic domains, providing users with unique digital identities within Sonic’s high-speed blockchain ecosystem.
 By joining the waitlist, you can secure your preferred .sonic domain before its public release. ￼

+## 🎉 Launched & No More Waiting! 🚀
+- [tldraw computer](https://computer.tldraw.com/) - A collaborative drawing tool now available to try!
+"Computer", uses the Gemini API to enable AI-powered visual programming, letting users create dynamic workflows on an infinite canvas using natural language, interconnected components, and multi-modal data generation, revolutionizing diagramming and AI-driven processes.

 ## Contributing